 We were fortunate to have the assistance of renowned viticulturalist Lucie Morton to help select the vineyard varietals, clones and root stock, and to design the close-spaced vineyard.
 Lucie worked with Kiernan's father, Bob Slater, to select the two vineyard sites on the farm.
 Kiernan's mother Alice designed and oversaw implementation of the winery landscaping.

 We were also fortunate to hire Ms. Katell Griaud as winemaker in mid-2014, in time for her to make our inaugural vintage that year.
 Ms. Katell was raised working in her family's vineyards and winery in France and received her undergraduate and graduate degrees in winemaking from Bordeaux University.
 She brings her formidable training and skills to making every Slater Run wine.

 The original winery building was built by Bill Tyler in 2014, and the new tasting room building was designed by the owners and completed in 2019.
 The Slater Run wine label "feather" paintings and the distinctive "Slater Run Vineyards" script were made by local Upperville artist Holly Ward Bimba.

 Owners Chris and Kiernan Slater Patusky actively participate directly in every aspect of the operation from root to glass.

 The winery effort continues a long family agricultural enterprise on the farm.
-As recently confirmed by the Mellon Foundation's research, Kiernan's ancestor, John Glascock, acquired the current vineyard and winery land on Goose Creek Road in Upperville, Virginia in 1720.
+As recently confirmed by the Mellon Foundation's research, Kiernan's ancestor, John Glascock, acquired the current vineyard and winery land on Crenshaw Road in Upperville, Virginia in 1720.
 When Glascock's descendent, Tacie Glascock Fletcher, married George H. Slater (of Mount Bleak Farm, now Sky Meadows State Park) in 1905, the farm passed into the Slater name.
 Chris and Kiernan created Slater Run Vineyards to help sustain the agricultural use of the farm for generations to come.